-to access more files than other users not in the group.
-Fou might want to permit other users in the same group as you to have different access to files from users not in the same group.
+Where groups are used, it is normal to permit other users in the same group to access more files than other users not in the group.
+You might want to permit other users in the same group as you to have different access to files from users not in the same group.